cougarTech2228/AprilTagPlayground/README.md

 ## Notes on OutlineViewer application

 - Setup OutlineViewer in "Client Mode" with Team/IP = 2228
-- Should see an AprilTag table with status values for tag id, yaw, pitch, roll, tx, ty, tz
+- Should see an AprilTag table with status values for tag id, pitch, tx, tz